-Viewed from the motor, it’s another kind of PWM that is incoming at its terminals.
-The transistor closes and opens really fast, alternatively letting the current flows and stopping it, so it receives steps of Vcc (which is the value of your battery).
+Viewed from the motor, it's another kind of PWM incoming at its terminals.
+The transistor closes and opens fast, alternatively letting the current flow and stopping it, so it receives steps of Vcc (which is the value of your battery).
 This is the power signal.

-Let’s go back to the command signal.
-As I said earlier, PWM is defined by its frequency and its duty-cycle.
-This duty-cycle is originally a time, in seconds for example, but it is mostly expressed as a percentage of the total period.
+Let's go back to the command signal.
+As I said earlier, PWM is defined by its frequency and duty cycle.
+For example, this duty cycle is originally a time, in seconds, but it is mostly expressed as a percentage of the total period.

-The power signal will look a lot like the command signal — same duty cycle — but with more amplitude (Vcc).
+The power signal will look like the command signal — same duty cycle — but with more amplitude (Vcc).
 Again, how does the motor see this?
-Well, if we take several pulses, we can deduce an average value from this power signal.
+If we take several pulses, we can deduce an average value from this power signal.
 For example, a PWM signal with a 24 V amplitude and a 33 % duty cycle has a mean voltage of 8 V. Because 24 x 33% = 8.

-Let’s have a look to the power signal and the average voltage:
+Let's have a look at the power signal and the average voltage: